Were Cheap and Available: Prisoners as Research

 financial opportunity for some opportunistic physicians, while at the

-same time jeopardising
+same time jeopardising the health of

-the health of the unsophisticated test subjects.
+the unsophisticated test subjects.

 One of the best examples of this unfortunate but all too common

-scenario was the controversial career of Dr. Austin Stough.
+the controversial career of Dr. Austin Stough.
 Claimed to

 have grossed close to $1 million a year, Stough-and the pharmaceutical